-The Food Safety Supervisor is responsible for ensuring that their premises engage in best practices regarding safe food handling.
+The Food Safety Supervisor is responsible for ensuring that their work place engage in best practices regarding safe food handling.

 The NSW Food Safety Regulations stipulate that hospitality businesses in NSW need to have a designated Food Safety Supervisor within their organisation.